Sinai insurgency: July 2013 escalation following Morsi ousting

-On 27 July, an operation dubbed "Desert Storm" was launched by the Egyptian army in North Sinai Governorate to last for 48 hours.
-Two of Egypt's field armies, as well as the country's air force and navy reportedly took part in the large-scale operation.
-The military were said to have blocked all the roads, bridges and tunnels leading from Northern Sinai to other provinces.

 A bomb was placed at a hotel frequented by security officials on 2 August 2013, though it caused no injuries.
 A security source told the Egyptian newspaper Al-Masry Al-Youm that a majority of "terrorists" had been arrested as of 3 August 2013.
 2 mausoleums were bombed on 4 August 2013, though no injuries resulted.

 Twenty-five Egyptian policemen died in an attack in the northern region of Sinai, on 18 August.
 After militants forced two mini-buses carrying off-duty policemen to stop, ordered the policemen out and forced them to lie on the ground before shooting them.
 The Egyptian military arrested eleven people, including five Hamas members, three local residents and three foreign nationals, for their alleged involvement in the killings.
 The person who committed the murders confessed on 1 September 2013.

 Military spokesperson Ahmed Ali said that Egyptian security forces operations in Sinai, from 5 July to 23 August, resulted in 78 suspected militants killed, including 32 foreigners; 116 people injured; and 203 people arrested, including 48 foreigners, for their alleged involvement in attacks on security checkpoints in the peninsula.
 Additionally 343 tunnels on the border with Gaza at Rafah were destroyed.
+However, the Gaza Strip smuggling tunnels were mostly used by civilians and militants in the Gaza Strip to break the blockade of the Gaza Strip.
+The groups connected to the Sinai insurgency were mostly opposed by the Hamas government in the Gaza Strip.